Should I invest my CPF OA?

 We may think of the CPF OA rate as something just set by the government, but it too is alive.
 It too is moving with the market, inflation, and the return on assets.
 It is highly unlikely that the government will be able to afford to pay an interest rate on CPF OA that is higher than riskier capital market returns for a sustained period of time.
 The money has to come from somewhere.

 Deflation (the ongoing decrease of the prices of goods and services) and hyperinflation (the rapid and out-of-control increase of the prices of goods and services, think Zimbabwe) aside, the relationship between risk and return should persist, and therefore returns of diversified stocks over bonds over the CPF OA rate should remain.
 Avoiding deflation and hyperinflation is in the interest of Singapore and its economic growth and relevance in the world.
 Monetary and fiscal policy is designed to avoid these scenarios.

-What do all these numbers translate to in terms of $$$?
+What do all these numbers translate to in growing your savings?

 Let's say you invested $50,000 in the MSCI ACWI.